mautic/grav-plugin-login-oauth2-auth0/README.md

 ### Admin Plugin

-If you use the admin plugin, you can install directly through the admin plugin by browsing the `Plugins` tab and clicking on the `Add` button.
+If you use the admin plugin manager, you can install directly through the admin panel by browsing the `Plugins` tab and clicking on the `Add` button.

 ## Configuration

-Before configuring this plugin, you should copy the `user/plugins/login-oauth2-auth0/login-oauth2-auth0.yaml` to `user/config/plugins/login-oauth2-auth0.yaml` and only edit that copy.
+If configuring this plugin via the configuration file, be sure to copy the `user/plugins/login-oauth2-auth0/login-oauth2-auth0.yaml` file to `user/config/plugins/login-oauth2-auth0.yaml` and only edit that copy.
+This prevents accidental exposure of credentials in the plugins directory via backups or git-sync.

 Here is the default configuration and an explanation of available options: